 Editor’s Note: it’s FFS whether this KI covers the out-of-coverage scenario.

 The LTE ProSe one-to-one communication may happen after discovery procedures, or after one-to-many ProSe communications.
 The detailed one-to-one (i.e. unicast) communication and the corresponding security aspects are defined for LTE ProSe in 3GPP TS 23.303 [5] and TS 33.303 [6], respectively.
-During the architecture study in the TR 23.752 [2] proposes to introduce new features to 5G ProSe from 5G V2X, this may protentially reuse the security meshanisms from 5G V2X as defined in TS 33.536 [8].
+2The architecture study in the TR 23.752 [2] proposes to introduce new features to 5G ProSe from 5G V2X, this may protentially reuse the security meshanisms from 5G V2X as defined in TS 33.536 [8].
 Although the 5G V2X and the ProSe one-to-one communications both rely on the PC5 reference point, the ProSe may not be able to fully reuse the security mechanisms from 5G V2X scenario which is due to the fact that they may use different processing procedures.
 For this reason, it’s necessary to study the security of one-to-one communication which is dedicated for 5G ProSe scenario.
 5G ProSe needs a reliable mechanism to establish and to use one-to-one communication over PC5.

 5.12.2 Security threats